romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 This unit is the main focus of this excursion and is described in detail in **Section 3** and **4**.
 It consists of several strongly deformed rock units that have experienced high pressures (> 1.7 GPa) and high temperatures (> 700 ºC).
 It contains five main mappable rock types: (**1**) ultramafics peridotites and pyroxenites (and subordinate lithologies); (**2**) ultramafic cumulates (pyrigarnites, hornblendites); (**3**) Opx-free Grt granulites (mafic to felsic) and amphibolites; (**4**) eclogites and (**5**) quartzo-feldspathic gneisses, with variable degrees of retrogression.

-> NOTE: What about the IP unit (Cariño gneiss) in this nomenclature?
+The ultramafic cumulates and most of the granulites form together the *Bacariza* (or *Vacariza*) formation to the W, whereas the E granulite body is known as the *Candelaria* formation (see **Section 4.1**).
 The eclogites are known as the *Concepenido* formation.
-The gneisses occur as the *Chímparra* gneiss to W, and as the *Cariño* and *Banded* gneiss formations to the E. The ultramafic cumulates and most of the granulites form together the *Bacariza* (or *Vacariza*) formation to the W, whereas the E granulite body is known as the *Candelaria* formation.
+The gneisses occur as the *Chímparra* gneiss to W, and as the *Banded* gneiss (and *Cariño* gneiss) formations to the E (see **Section 4.3**).

-Some authors divide Upper Tectonic Unit into an intermediate pressure (IP) unit (*Cariño* gneiss) and an ensemble of high-pressure (HP) further divided based on the similarity of their lithological sequence but differing amphibolite facies overprint hindering earlier HP-HT history (_e.g._, Galán and Marcos, 2000):
+Some authors further divide the Upper Tectonic Unit based on the similarity of their lithological sequence but differing amphibolite facies overprint hindering earlier HP-HT history (_e.g._, Galán and Marcos, 2000):
 - *La Capelada* (or *Concepenido-La Capelada*) Unit, which includes the ultramafic massifs, *Bacariza* granulites, *Concepenido* eclogites and the *Banded gneiss* formation;
 - *Cedeira* Unit, which includes the *Chímparra* gneiss and the *Candelaria* formation.